Last updated on November 5th, 2019 at 11:51 pm

-Sometimes when we are working diligently on our dreams it can feel like we’re in some sort of rat race.
+Sometimes when you are working diligently on your big dream, it can feel like we’re in some sort of rat race.
 A rat race is a term used for an endless, self-defeating or pointless pursuit.

 To combat this feeling, it is good to look for other forms of dream inspiration.
 I watch inspirational videos that help me decide if I am on track with my dream or motivate me to make changes to my dream plan.

-This video of approximately 5 minutes is great for those new to the book or those who would like a compressed review of some key concepts of living the 4-hour work week.
+This video of approximately 5 minutes is excellent for those new to the book or those who would like a compressed review of some key concepts of living the 4-hour workweek.